 At the same time - leaving your horse out in the rain is common place so managing the length of time your horse spends outside in wet conditions is key.

-Put simply, it is vital to prevent your horses legs or feet being submerged in muddy ground conditions for prolonged periods of time, particularly if they wear tack around their legs or have a history of developing health issues at this time of year.
+It is vital to prevent your horses legs or feet being submerged in muddy ground conditions for prolonged periods of time, particularly if they wear tack around their legs or have a history of developing health issues at this time of year.
+Managing your horses hooves all year round is an important aspect of maintaining their health and particularly at this time of year.

 Horses with varying levels of infection can show signs of pain and discomfort and sometimes indicate early signs of lameness.